miguelperezfrancos/Collaborative-Software-Development-Project---UDC-SENECA/README.md

 # Updates to documentation

-The Linear Regression Pro documentation will remain up to date with the latest features, improvements and bug fixes.
-After Linear Regression Pro version release, the documentation will be updated to reflect the changes.
-The latest version of Linear Regression Pro documentation will always be available on our GitHub repository.
+The TrendLine documentation will remain up to date with the latest features, improvements and bug fixes.
+After TrendLine version release, the documentation will be updated to reflect the changes.
+The latest version of TrendLine documentation will always be available on our GitHub repository.

 # Additional support and inquiries